Consumer movement: India

 From the perspective of consumer activism, the Planning Commission backed the foundation of the Indian Association of Consumers in 1956 in Delhi to be a national base for consumer interests.
 For various reasons, it was not effective in achieving its goals.
 Other organizations were established in 1960 in various places in India but none were effective in achieving community organization.
 Leading on past failures, in Bombay in 1966 nine female homemakers founded the Consumer Guidance Society of India (CGSI) which remains one of India's most important consumer organizations.
-The most powerful consumer organization in India is the Consumer Education and Research Center (CERC), founded in 1978 in Ahmedabad as part of the "social action litigation movement".
+The most powerful consumer organization in India is the Consumer Education and Research Centre (CERC), founded in 1978 in Ahmedabad as part of the "social action litigation movement".
 At that time in society, courts started recognizing social workers and public interest groups as consultants on behalf of individuals or classes of people whose rights had been violated but who could not easily speak for themselves.
 Since its founding CERC has become among the most successful consumer organizations of the developing world in terms of its achievements of litigating on behalf of consumers.
 The Consumer Protection Act of 1986 (COPRA) was mostly a result of intensive lobbying by CERC and CGSI.

 In 1991, the Economic liberalisation in India radically changed the Indian marketplace by opening India to foreign trade and foreign investment.

 It was thought that passage of the Consumer Protection Act in India in 1986 would encourage consumers to stand up for their rights and lead to an overwhelming number of disputes in consumer courts.
 Although a consumer movement has yet to get going in India, the existence of the act has stimulated the creation of many consumer organizations across the country.
 The number of such organizations has more than doubled in the last few years so that there are now 600–800 organizations in the voluntary sector.
 The movement has not blossomed because not all of the organizations are active enough to make an impact, there has hardly been any unified action which would demonstrate their strength, and there has been no active consumer participation in the movements.
 Consumers claim that the lack of consumer education makes them passive and apathetic, and blame consumer organizations.
 The majority of consumers in the country are even unaware of the existence of consumer courts to which they take their grievances.
-Consumer rights organizations, however, counter that they lack sufficient funds and blame the government for their inaction.
+Some organizations counter that they lack sufficient funds and blame the government for their inaction.
 The author acknowledges criticism that the Indian consumer movement is elitist and considers the need to focus upon rural consumers, the significant contributions that organizations have made in laying the foundations for change, the need for consumer education, the need for specialists, the particular need for consumer protection with regard to health-related products, and support by voluntary health groups.